It Pays to Be Brave

 4

 This became one of the greatest lessons that I learned while abroad: it pays to be brave.
 I would have had an amazing summer in Granada no matter what (I was in Spain, after all) but the decisions I made to be brave -- big and small -- made my experience what it was: the best summer of my life.
-And, because of my experience in Granada, I returned home with a completely new outlook on life and a determination to live boldly.
+And, because of my study abroad experience in Granada, I returned home with a completely new outlook on life and a determination to live boldly.
 So, whether you’re currently studying abroad or just returning home, my advice to you is the same: be brave.

 Megan Evans is a CEA Alumni Ambassador who studied abroad in Granada, Spain, during Summer 2019.
 She is currently a student at the University of Utah.